davidmeredith/devsGuidebook/devGuidebook.md

 - _“As userType [X], I need a way to do [what?] so that I can [what’s the benefit]”._

 - _Who, What Why_

+>[!TiP]
+Break up large stories into smaller stories.

+>[!TiP]
+Don't define technical task as stories - stories should be written using a user-friendly vocabulary.

 - INVEST:
  	- Independent - this means we try to design stories that do not need to be implemented in a particular order (a soft rule as there may well be stories that need to be prioritised).